• knave •

 Part of Speech: Noun

 Notes: Here is a word that renews alphaDictionary's long war on profanity.
-We know it's jousting with windmills, but the alternatives are more interesting words.
+We know we're just jousting with windmills, but the alternatives to vulgar words are themselves more interesting.
 The abstract noun for this word is knavery, which rhymes with bravery, but the similarity ends there.
 The adjective is knavish "like a knave".
-Back in the 17th century some wag tried knavigation, but it didn't fly.
+Back in the 17th century some wag tried knavigation, but it didn't leave port.

-In Play: We find frequently today's Good Word in the company of fool: "Whoever put the frog in the water cooler is a fool and a knave."
-It does keep company elsewhere: "US politics is sprinkled with knights and knaves in approximately equal number."
+In Play: We find today's Good Word frequently in the company of fool: "Whoever put the frog in the water cooler is a fool and a knave."
+It does keep other company elsewhere: "US politics is sprinkled with knights and knaves in approximately equal number."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!